nishantrpai/talk2tab/README.md

 **Medium Priority (Features)**
 - [ ] Auto-summarize long webpage content and display in sidebar
 - [ ] Right-click "Add to context" should auto-summarize page into essential points (not full content)
-- [ ] Include journal content as default context for LLM agent
+- [ ] Include journal content as default context for Snip
 - [ ] Add quote text feature in journal with source links (like right-click add to journal)
 - [ ] Todo list functionality in journal with checkable items for task management